 I don’t see how you can get six pack abs or definition unless you are following the meal plan 95% of the time.
 Yes – I would have a cheat meal or two every week and enjoy a couple of beers too.
 As long as I’m working out/being active 5 days a week and eating well 90ish% of the time then that’s all good with me.

 What I Liked

-Workouts were only 30 – 50 minutes long.
-Less stress on the joints as there is almost no jumping/high impact or complex moves like in P90X and Insanity.
+Workouts were 30 – 50 minutes long.
+Less stress on the joints as there is almost no jumping/high impact moves like in P90X and Insanity.
 Body Beast is really just about building and bulking up major muscle groups by lifting heavy weights in a stationary position.

-Been dealing with a knee injury for 7 years and this is the first time in that period where I wasn’t beating up my knees jumping around.
+Been dealing with a knee injury for 7 years and this is the first time where I wasn’t beating up my knees jumping around.
 If anything my knee feels much stronger now as I gave all the joints in my body a time to rest while challenging my major muscle groups.

 What I Didn’t Like